walezbee/AzureFunMigration/Whiteboard design session/WDS trainer guide - Line-of-business application migration.md

 3. How can Fabrikam analyze and optimize their costs, post-migration?
 Include details of mechanisms for internal charge-back.

     As part of their regular operations, Fabrikam should periodically review their deployments to ensure they are optimized for cost efficiency.
+This review should follow the [Cost Optimization tenets of the Azure Well-Architected Framework](https://docs.microsoft.com/azure/architecture/framework/cost/overview)

     This review should include:
     - Does the solution make full use of the provisioned VM sizes or PaaS service SKUs?
 Can the services be moved to fewer or cheaper VMs, or to a lower-cost service SKU?
 Be aware that new VM families may offer better performance at lower cost than older VM families.
     - Does the solution run 24x7?
 Does it need to?
 Can costs be reduced by turning off or reducing the footprint at night or at weekends?
 This is easily implemented using the [Start/stop VMs during off hours](https://docs.microsoft.com/azure/automation/automation-solution-vm-management) solution from the Azure Marketplace.
     - Can auto-scale be used to further optimize the deployment footprint?